Vedant1745/To-Do-App/README.md

-# To_do_app
+# To-Do List App
 A simple To-Do List app built using Flutter.
-This app allows users to add, update, delete, and mark tasks as completed.
+This app allows users to manage their tasks with the ability to add, update, delete, and mark tasks as completed.
+The app saves the data locally so that the tasks persist even after closing the app.

-Features
+## Features
-Add new tasks to the to-do list.
+- Add new tasks to the to-do list.
-Mark tasks as completed or incomplete.
+- Mark tasks as completed or incomplete.
-Delete tasks.
+- Delete tasks from the list.
-Edit task titles.
+- Edit task titles.
+- Data persistence using local storage.
+- Simple and intuitive UI.

+---

 ## Getting Started